 Sarah has worked as a Paediatric Occupational Therapist for over 10 years.
 During this time she has developed extensive knowledge and skills in Occupational Therapy Assessment, treatment and evaluation.
 Prior to setting up Kids First Occupational Therapy she spent much of her employment in paediatric practices located across Sydney conducting clinic, school and home therapy services.
 She also spent a year working in a country hospital in paediatric intervention.
 She has worked with a wide range of conditions including Autism, Perceptual Motor Difficulties, Handwritng difficulties, Sensory Processing Disorders, Learning Difficulties, ADHD, Hypermobility and Motor Dyspraxia and Fine and Gross Motor Skill Acquasition.
 From her experiences she has developed a love and passion to work with children and their families which is why she founded Kids First Occupational Therapy.
 Sarah is extremely passionate about continuing professional development and has completed numerous courses and training programs throughout her career.

-Sarah is a highly dedicated and motivated individual who values the importance of working closely with families, health professionals and teachers.
+Sarah is a highly dedicated and motivated individual who values the importance of working closely with families, health professionals and educators.
 She believes that therapy should not only boost confidence, learning and skill development but also be a positive, fun and enjoyable experience for the child and their family.
-Sarah is known for her warm and friendly nature and building caring relationaships with her children, parents and tecahers.
+Sarah is known for her warm and friendly nature and building caring relationaships with her families.

 Danielle Huynh (Occupational Therapist)